Migacz85/wp-docker/readme.md

-Generated and configured by Marcin

-# 🚀 WordPress Docker Stack on Digital Ocean– Quick Start Guide
+# 🚀 WordPress Docker Stack with SSL and phpMyAdmin

-This project automates the deployment of a WordPress website using Docker with SSL, phpMyAdmin, and persistent volumes.
+This project automates the deployment of a WordPress website using Docker with self-signed SSL, phpMyAdmin, and persistent volumes.

 ---